detayotella/Cifar-10/README.md

 - [License](#license)

 ## Overview
-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
-This project aims to build and train a CNN to classify images into one of the 10 classes.
+The CIFAR-10 dataset contains 60,000 color images, each with dimensions of 32x32 pixels.
+The images are evenly distributed across 10 different classes, with 6,000 images per class.
+This project's objective is to develop and train a Convolutional Neural Network (CNN) to accurately classify these images into their respective categories.

 ## Dataset
 The CIFAR-10 dataset includes the following 10 classes: